Credit Value Adjustment (CVA)

 Practice Question

-A. Post-SCAP applies to a broad macro scenario and market stress while pre-SCAP is mostly single shock.
+A. Post-SCAP applies to a broad macro scenario and market stress while pre-SCAP is mostly a single shock.

 B. Pre-SCAP is dynamic while post-SCAP is static and path prudent.